MarArchive/local-computer-use-agent/README.md

 # Local Computer-Use-Agent

+**This Project is still in Progress, Model responses may contain inaccuracies.**
 A local, privacy-first desktop AI assistant powered by **Ollama**, featuring real-time screen inspection (**VisionAI**) and a manual, file-based **JSON Memory System**.

 ## 🎯 Project Goals